jeka-dev/jeka/docs/installation.md

 ```shell
 curl -sL https://jeka.dev/install.sh | $(echo $0) -s - install check
 ```
+This installs JeKa, and launches a sanity checks that triggers a JDK download.

+Once installed, you will rarely need to upgrade, as JeKa will execute the JeKa version specified in the application to run.
+However, you'll be able to upgrade your base install by executing `jeka-update` command.

 !!! note
 For installing and running JeKa, *bash*, *curl*, and *unzip* are required.
 This is generally the case for macOS and most Linux distributions.
 If any of these tools are missing, you can install them on Ubuntu by executing `apt-get update && apt-get install -y curl unzip`.

-This installs JeKa, and launches a sanity checks that triggers a JDK download.

-Once installed, you will rarely need to upgrade, as JeKa will execute the JeKa version specified in the application to run.
-However, you'll be able to upgrade your base install by executing `jeka-update` command.

 ## Windows

 For installing and running JeKa on Windows, you don't need to install 3rd party software.
-Currently there's no install script available, you need to install it manually.
+As there's currently no install script available, you need to install it manually.

 ## Manual installation